ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

   </ul>
 {% endblock %}
 ```

+## Creating templates for pages with user input

 Then you'll have three more templates for the pages where you ask the user for the input for each of these
 calculations.
 Here are the first two, which you should call `ctof.html` and `ftoc.html`.
 Each of these should be